 Grey Aura is a conceptual black metal band from Utrecht, the Netherlands.
-The band’s members are Ruben Wijlacker, Tjebbe Broek and Sylwin Cornielje.
+The band’s members are Ruben Wijlacker, Tjebbe Broek, Sylwin Cornielje, and Seth van de Loo.
 Our aim is to create immersive music.
 We incorporate various art forms (literature, fine art and audio theatre) to achieve this goal.

 Our debut album, ‘Waerachtighe beschryvinghe van drie seylagien, ter wereld noyt soo vreemt ghehoort’, was released by Blood Music in 2016.
 It is a nearly one-and-a-half-hour long album that deals with Willem Barentsz’ third and final voyage to find a north-eastern passage to Asia in 1596.
 Although the album is firmly rooted in mid-nineties black metal, it is an exercise in subtle experimentation; ‘Waerachtighe beschryvinghe…’ contains elements of audio theatre and neoclassical composition.
 The album was created with a strong sense of historical accuracy and its foreword was written by German Polar researcher Nikolas Sellheim.
 ‘Waerachtighe beschryvinghe…’ was added to the permanent collection of the Dutch National Library in The Hague in 2016.